aviklai/libtiffjs/README.md

-# libtiff.js - Work in progress
+# libtiffjs - Work in progress

-Inspired by loam - https://github.com/azavea/loam
+Reading tiff using libtiff, compiled to webassembly Inspired by loam - https://github.com/azavea/loam